 The problem comes when a new logo is created but not widely distributed across online media.
 Leads can grow confused when they encounter more than one logo for the same business and may have trouble remembering your name or other important details.
 It’s important that every logo on every page on your website is switched over to the new version.
 This same logo should also have versions that are friendly for social media, thumbnails, emails, and other internet content so it’s always clear your brand is involved.

-2. You’ve Updated Your Tone but Not Your Landing Pages
+2. You’ve Updated Your Tone of Voice but Not Your Landing Pages

-This can sometimes happen to a business after a significant writing push where the company has created a lot of new content and blogs, and maybe even has a tone checklist for creating new product listings or social media content to help everything stay consistent.
+This can sometimes happen to a business after a significant writing push where the company has created a lot of new content and blogs, and maybe even has a tone style guide for creating new product listings or social media content to help everything stay consistent.

 When this happens, older content can sometimes get left behind.
 If the brand has worked hard on creating a cheerful, positive tone for its blog, advice, and news updates, visitors may get a bit of whiplash visiting older landing pages where the tone has remained stilted and stuffy.
 If you are updating your brand’s tone for a new age, it’s important to update all your website to match.